 The feeling of having a fresh start is really your mindset around it.
 Don’t tell yourself you’ll start again fresh next week or next month.
 You’ll continue negotiating with yourself and pushing your fresh start off.
 Embrace the truth that EVERY day can be a fresh start, not just the beginning of a new year.
 You just have to make that choice.

-It’s easy to make a fresh start, especially when everyone around you is vowing to make their own fresh start in the new year.
+It’s easy to make a fresh start a the beginning of a new year, especially when everyone around you is vowing to make their own fresh start as well.
 The challenge lies in making your fresh start last so you don’t fall off course and wind up right back where you were at the end of the previous year, drowning in uncompleted projects, unfinished tasks, and unachieved goals.
 Make this year different.
-Grab the reigns, stay on track, get back up when you fall down, and make your fresh start last through 2019 and beyond.
+Grab the reigns, stay on track, get back up when you fall down, and make your fresh start last through this year and beyond.